ISHOOO/Seattle_airbnb_investment_dashboard/README.md

 ## 🔍 About the Project

 - Dataset: Inside Airbnb - Seattle listings
-- Tools: Tableau, Excel (for preprocessing)
+- Tools: Tableau (for preprocessing)
 - Objective: Find the best location and strategy for profitable Airbnb investment